 - Google ARCore

 This is Google’s response to Apple’s framework.
 ARCore is also free and does basically the same thing without facial tracking.
 It works on both Android and iOS 11+ and has integration with Java/OpenGL, Unreal and Unity.

 MaxST is quickly growing in popularity due to its power and flexibility.
 It works with Windows, macOS, iOS, and Android.
 It supports image tracking, instant identification, visual SLAM, object tracking, QR/barcode scanning, and integration with Unity.

 Wikitude is a powerful cloud-based and location-based framework that supports almost all platforms and uses SLAM tracking.
 It has an amazing online studio for arraying static augmented reality objects that only require uploading an image for integration into the system.
 The framework is trial based only and does require a subscription but the development company is constantly updating the system making the price worth the product.

 This framework can be pricey but it does have a free test version.
 However, if you are in the Chinese market then this may be your best bet.
 It uses SLAM protocol, works on both Android and iOS, and is based on a marker-based tracking and geolocation application.

 EasyAR may have “easy” in the name but its power comes with a warning.
 This is only for the experienced, as there are no tutorials or support documents.
 It is geared as the Asian market solution for AR development and can be deployed in Android, iOS, UWP, Unity Editor, Windows, and macOS.
 Besides being one of the best image recognition frameworks on the market (it can recognize clouds) it is also free.

+For Information: KitRUM is one of the best Mobile App Design Companies according to Design Rush.
 If you are looking for skilled and business-oriented developers to create your augmented reality mobile application – please contact us now or just fill the form below.